Tanz0rz/haxe-fmod/README.md

-# FMOD for Haxe on Windows
+# FMOD for Haxe on Windows and HTML5

 **Note: This library will likely undergo many breaking changes early on**

-A library to integrate the FMOD audio engine with Haxe 4 games for Windows deployments
+A library to integrate the FMOD audio engine with Haxe 4 games for Windows and HTML5 deployments

 Primarily focuses on simplifying the FMOD Studio project workflow through the use of a well-documented [helper library](https://tanneris.me/haxe-fmod-helper-library)

-Built on top of Aaron Shea's [C++ integration with FMOD's official API](https://tanneris.me/faxe)
+The Windows integration was built on top of Aaron Shea's [C++ integration with FMOD's official API](https://tanneris.me/faxe)

 LICENCE: [MIT](https://tanneris.me/mit-license)